1. New to Payroll?

 On this tab you can:

-2. Select the language for Payslip headings
+Select the Payslip Language.

-4. Screen Font Size (The default font size is 8 – you can select 9 or 10 to increase the font size for the Employee and Time-sheet entry screens.)
+Screen Font Size (The default font size is 8 – you can select 9 or 10 to increase the font size for the Employee and Time-sheet entry screens.)

-5. Set the Default Backup Location
+Set the Default Backup Location.

-6. Set the location where ROS files will be saved.
+ROS Files Save Location: Set the location where ROS files will be saved.

-7. Set the default location for Time Sheet Import Files.
+Time Sheet Import Files Location: Set the default location for Time Sheet Import Files.

 12. Email Setup